From the lowest level of government to the highest, Philadelphia is divided into the following political subdivisions:

 Wards are the basic unit of Philadelphia’s political parties.
 When people talk about the “party machine,” this is it.
 The wards have a long history with roots in early colonialism, and were originally for police districts.
 The current wards were determined by a 1965 promulgation from something called the Court of Quarter Sessions, an antiquated court from the county level that also dates back to colonial times.
 City Council districts are defined by the wards, so by now they are treated as a given in Philadelphia politics.

 Philadelphia is divided into 66 wards, and each ward is composed of 10-50 ward divisions.
-Every four years, each party has elections for ward committee members, who are the so-called “foot soldiers of the parties.”
-Each ward elects two committee members from each party.
+Every four years, each party has elections for ward committee members at the ward division level, who are the so-called “foot soldiers of the parties.”
+Each ward division elects two committee members from each party.
 Committee members have few formal responsibilities, and are generally supposed to get out the vote and distribute endorsements.
 Their greatest responsibility is to elect the ward leader shortly after their own elections.
 Each ward gets one ward leader from each party, except for three wards that are larger, and they get two ward leaders from each party.
 So, each party should have 70 ward leaders and more than 3,000 committee members.